soxueren/atsd/docs/api/sql/README.md

 ### `ROW_MEMORY_THRESHOLD` Option

-The database may choose to process rows in a temporary table if the query includes one of the following clauses:
+The database may choose to process rows using the local filesystem as opposed to memory if the query includes one of the following clauses:

 * `JOIN`
 * `ORDER BY`
 * `GROUP BY`
+* `WITH INTERPOLATE`
 * `WITH ROW_NUMBER`

-The `OPTION (ROW_MEMORY_THRESHOLD {n})` instructs the database to perform processing in memory as opposed to a temporary table if the number of rows is within the specified threshold `{n}`.
+The `OPTION (ROW_MEMORY_THRESHOLD {n})` forces the database to perform processing in memory if the number of rows is within the specified threshold `{n}`.

 Example: